Testimonials

 1 c water

-4 T olive oil, split in half for mixing and frying
+4 T sunflower oil, split in half for mixing and frying

 ½ t salt